What does a 1.2 ha homestead

 Water

-Annual rainfall of 508 mm sits at the lower edge of what rain-fed Mediterranean agriculture can sustain — workable for olives, vines, almonds, and drought-adapted crops, but insufficient for thirsty horticulture without supplementary irrigation.
-The seasonality is sharply pronounced: November is the wettest month at 88 mm, while July receives just 0.6 mm and August only 1.6 mm.
+Annual rainfall of 508 mm sits at the lower edge of what rain-fed Mediterranean agriculture can sustain: workable for olives, vines and drought-adapted crops, but insufficient for thirsty horticulture without supplementary irrigation.
+The demand side settles it.
+Reference evapotranspiration here is 1,205 mm a year against those 508 mm of rain, a shortfall of 697 mm and a supply-to-demand ratio of 0.42: formally semi-arid, not sub-humid.
+That gap, not the rainfall figure, is what any storage has to be sized against.
+Seasonality is sharply pronounced: November is the wettest month at 88 mm, while July receives just 0.6 mm and August only 1.6 mm.
 Five months fall below 30 mm, creating a long, severe dry season from May through September.
-Critically, the terrain shows zero viable natural pond or dam sites — the gentle relief offers no concentrated catchment basin.
-Plan for engineered storage: rainwater harvesting from roofs into cisterns, or an excavated tank, typically €3,000–€15,000 depending on capacity.
+Supply is thin too: only 3.1 hectares drain through this parcel, and the parcel is itself 37% of its own catchment; there is very little upslope ground to gather from, and no inflow point concentrated enough to intercept.
+That is why the terrain shows zero natural pond or dam sites.
+Plan for engineered storage: rainwater harvesting from roofs into cisterns, or an excavated tank, about 72 m³ at €100–€250/m³, so €7,200–€18,000 depending on capacity.

 Sun & Growing